Net income variables

 #3 Updated by Tom MacInnes about 5 years ago

 Thank you Gundi, that's helpful.
 Can I just check (while you're here...) that I've got the right variable?
 I'm looking at Wave 2, and I think it's this one https://www.understandingsociety.ac.uk/documentation/mainstage/dataset-documentation/wave/2/datafile/b_hhresp/variable/b_hhnetinc3

 Am I right in interpreting this that there are only 286 valid responses in that wave?

-#4 Updated by Gundi Knies over 4 years ago
+#4 Updated by Gundi Knies about 5 years ago

 I would use hhnetinc*1.
 If you have a specific reason to use *hhnetinc3, you will have to apply for special licence access to Understanding Society data.
 I think we have incorrectly classified hhnetinc3 as a categorical variable instead of a continuous variable on our online data documentation, and that the system truncates categories at 286 categories.
 I'll ask for the error to be corrected.